kevin218/Eureka/docs/source/ecf.rst

 linearity_file
 ''''''''''''''
 The fully qualified path to the custom linearity correction file to use if custom_linearity is True.
+The linearity file should be a FITS file that is formatted like the ``linearity`` `reference file <https://jwst-pipeline.readthedocs.io/en/latest/jwst/linearity/reference_files.html#linearity-reference-file>`__ from `CRDS <https://jwst-crds.stsci.edu/>`__, with any desired changes made to the values of the file.

 custom_mask
 '''''''''''